-The best free scratch schemes of work for primary computing
+The best scratch schemes of work for teaching primary computing

-The first is the Phil Bagge’s Code-It website.
+My first recommendation is Phil Bagge’s Code-It website.
 Here there are many fantastic Scratch games to construct and pick apart.
 Code-it has free, well laid-out .pdf print-outs to guide children through parts of programming that some teachers may feel a little out of depth with.
 There are also challenge cards for greater depth children.

 When I’ve been working as a supply teacher, and no computing lesson was planned, code-it was also my first stop for one-off lessons.
 Favourites which always went down well with classes (when you’re unsure of the ability level of the students) were the Crab Maze and the Scratch Conversation.
 The latter works very well if you link the learning to two characters or people the class are studying in other subjects.
 For examples, a last minute lesson building a conversation between Henry VIII and his wives has gone down very well in the past!